On the sizes of ionized bubbles around the highest redshift galaxies. Spectral shapes of the Lyman-alpha emission from galaxies: Main Results and Discussion

 Figure~\ref{fig:Rbub_vs_z} is striking in its absence of larger bubbles at higher redshifts.
-Using Kendall's $\tau$ statistic, we find the trend to be significant at $p =3.9 \times 10^{-2}$.
-If taken at face value, the result implies that ionized regions increase in size from $z\approx 11$ to $z\approx 6$ -- this empirical find of ionized regions growing with time fulfills the main expectations of reioinization.
+Using Kendall's $\tau$ statistic, we find the trend to be significant at $p =1 \times 10^{-2}$, and we note that similar credibility regions are determined at $z>8$ compared with the galaxies at the lower redshift end of the sample.
+If taken at face value, the result implies that ionized regions increase in size from $z\simeq 11$ to 6 -- this empirical find of ionized regions growing with time fulfills the main expectations of reioinization.
+The selection bias of needing \lya\ in emission may also enter here: smaller bubbles will not enable \lya\ transfer through the IGM, implying a lower limit on the bubble sizes we can capture.
+As this is more likely to be the case at earlier times, the strength of the relationship would only increase.

 In the same figure we also show computational results from \citet{Giri.2021}.
-The simulated relation takes a similar qualitative form, rising sharply across the redshift range.
-However, it rises is much faster than our data suggest, evolving into a fully ionized universe (effectively infinite bubble radii) by $z\approx 6.5$.
+The simulated relation takes a similar form: starting from $z\sim 11$, the bubble size of GNz11 falls just at the upper edge of the distribution.
+The simulated bubble sizes then increases towards $z\simeq 7$, forming a fully ionized universe (effectively infinite bubble radii) by $z=6.5$.
+However, simulated bubbles grow somewhat faster than our data suggest.
 There are four observed galaxies at $z\sim 6$ that seemingly have much smaller bubble radii than suggested by the simulations.
-If the universe is fully ionized by $z=6$, these could be the result of proximate \lya-absorbing systems (possibly galaxies) whose damping wings redshift the \lya\ and cause our model estimate smaller radii.
-This result may reflect the high end of the broad range of \lya\ optical depths observed in quasar spectra at $z\approx 6$ \citep[e.g.][]{Bosman.2022}.
+If the universe is fully ionized at $z=6$ on these sightlines, the inference for these galaxies could be the result of proximate \lya-absorbing systems (possibly galaxies) whose damping wings suppress and redshift \lya, and cause our model estimate smaller radii.
+This result may reflect the high end of the broader range of \lya\ optical depths observed in quasar spectra at $z\approx 6$ \citep[e.g.][]{Bosman.2022}.